mautic/developer-documentation-new/docs/components/contacts.rst

 Generating timeline events from your own custom events
 ******************************************************

-You're responsible for creating your own events and store them in some database tables.
+You're responsible for creating your own events and storing them in appropriate database tables.
 From there, you can turn them into timeline events so they show up on the Contact's detail screen.
 To make this process a bit easier, the ``Mautic\LeadBundle\Entity\TimelineTrait`` trait is available.